Code-Institute-Submissions/HiddenGems/README.md

 From here it's as simple as clicking 'Open App' for a instance of the application to run.

+For this particular project, the site can be found at: https://hidden-gems-application.herokuapp.com/

 ## User story walkthroughs